The best Salmon catch per rod anywhere in Iceland

 With six beats spread over 36km and a season lasting from late June to late September, we are confident that our experienced guides will be able to maximise your time in this extraordinary natural setting.
 And with the highest catch per rod of any river in Iceland, everyone has a great chance to catch (and then release) one of our wild salmon!

-The Strengur Angling Club and the Six Rivers Project was responsible for the construction of two fish ladders on this river.
-The first in 1970 increased the access for salmon from 9km to 26km.
-The second built in 2011 lengthened the capability of the river to its current 36km.
+The Strengur Angling Club and Six Rivers were responsible for the construction of two fish ladders on this river.
+The first in 1970, increased the access for salmon from 9km to 26km.
+The second built in 2011, lengthened the capability of the river to its current 36km.
 This ensures a strong and sustainable future for this wonderful salmon river.